← All Blogs

 1. How many nonprofit organizations operate in Vietnam?

-As of late 2022, Vietnam had approximately 388 foreign NGOs registered and operating across the country, working on issues such as education, healthcare, environmental conservation, and poverty alleviation.
+As of 2025-26, Vietnam had approximately 388 foreign NGOs registered and operating across the country, working on issues such as education, healthcare, environmental conservation, and poverty alleviation.
 Additionally, estimates suggest there are nearly 1,200 foreign NGOs actively engaged in Vietnam’s socio-economic development, with around 500 NGOs operating regularly in various regions.

 Beyond foreign-led organizations, Vietnam has a rich ecosystem of domestic associations: